jsreport/docs/docs/child-templates.md

 ## How it works
 When rendering reports, jsreport searches for the special tag `{#child [name]}` and replaces its content with the output of the referenced report.
 It calls the whole rendering process for child template, and includes that output where the `{#child [name]}` special tag used to be.

 Choosing the `none` engine for a child template means that no rendering of the child template will be performed before it is inserted into the parent.
-This is often what you want if you simply wish to include another snippet that will be compiled as part of the parent template.
+In most cases, you should use an [asset](https://jsreport.net/learn/assets) for this static content instead.

 ### Warning about PDF
 Since child templates perform the entire rendering operation, trying to render a child template that generates PDF inside a parent template that generates PDF will fill the parent PDF with garbage (the rendered PDF of the child template).